Maies2096/github-tutorial/README.md

  When you clone you have a local copy of **THEIR** remote repo.
  You DON’T have permission to push to their remote.

-In this case, you’ll need to knwo how to fork
+In this case, you’ll need to know how to fork

 ##### Collaboration